Sign-in to Account

 How Do You Know if You Have a Cricket Infestation?

-Written by Aptive Environmental September 9, 2019
+Written by Aptive Pest Control September 9, 2019

 While crickets are one of the least menacing pests you can find in your home, a cricket infestation can impact your sleep and cause long term damage to your belongings.
 During an infestation, crickets typically feed on fabric, like clothing and upholstered furniture, but will not shy away from eating other household objects, like paper, house plants, and pet food.